lukedemi/gdax-buyer/README.md

 # optional
-USD_POOL= # maximum about of usd to have out in orders BUY_SIZE= # size per buy order
+USD_POOL= # maximum about of usd to have out in orders MAX_ORDERS= # maximum number of limit orders to leave out on the market BUY_SIZE= # size per buy order
 DISCOUNT= # percentage discount per buy
 CURRENCY= # currency out of LTC, BTC, ETH